In this training article, we look at how to train for a 10K, for beginners and PB hunters.

-If, for some reason, Elvira and Fergal find they need or want to cross train, then any activity with a strong endurance focus will be suitable.
+If, for some reason, Eve and Fred find they need or want to cross train, then any activity with a strong endurance focus will be suitable.
 Swimming, elliptical trainers, and steady-paced rowing sessions can benefit overall fitness.
 HIIT classes, spinning, or similar high intensity activities can cover some of the speed requirements.
 Other sports such as tennis and football can help too, as they require a fairly high intensity level sustained over an extended period of time.

 - Do you need to work on your speed or your endurance?

 - Are you good or bad at judging your effort and pacing?